 - Obstructive sleep apnea

 As a patient of The Happy Tooth, you will receive quality, pain-free treatment from board certified dentists and orthodontists.
-We will be honest and thorough as we perform regular dental work or oral surgery such as tooth extractions and dental implants.
+We will be honest and thorough as we perform regular dental work or oral surgery such as tooth extractions, dental implants, and other tooth replacement options.
 If we feel you need an oral surgeon, we will answer all your questions to help make your treatment as pain-free as possible!